 DVB-S2X benefits for HDRT (CNES)

-Presentation SLS-CS_18-15 was given by C. Dudal/CNES about a proposed extension to the 131.3-B (DVB-S2 Blue Book) to include 128- and 256-APSK modulations.
-Twenty one modulation-coding combinations are added (including 8-APSK) and roll-off factors as small as 0.05.
+Presentation SLS-CS_18-15 was given by C. Dudal/CNES on simulation results about benefits of new modulations with higher spectral efficiencies (64-, 128-, and 256-APSK), new coding rates (21), and new roll-off factors (3) proposed in the DVB-S2X Orange Book.
+Thirty nine modulation-coding combinations are added (including 8-APSK) and roll-off factors as small as 0.05.
 To show the potential benefits, a representative mission profile was constructed based on the SENTINEL-1 orbit and CNES CORMORAN ground network.
 The total data return was calculated using a link budget tool, both with and without a 300 Msps symbol rate constraint.
-Results showed that in comparison to DVB-S2, DVB-S2X provided a 19.4% gain in data volume with the 300 Msps constraint, and 31.6% gain without it.
+Results showed that in comparison to DVB-S2, DVB-S2X provided a 19.4% gain in data volume with the 300 Msps constraint, and 31.6% gain without it, benefiting from the lower roll-off factor.
 However, it was unclear how these percentages were computed, and the Working Group requested clarification (AI_18_12), followed by working group review (AI_18_13).

 Modifications to 131.0-B to add AOS and USLP Uplink (NASA)